 How To Get Better At Problem Solving: An Overview

 All teams have problems they could solve in order to become more effective or efficient at what they do.
 They also all have processes and ways of working that are not actually problems, but which could be more efficient.
 To make these improvements, a structured approach to problems solving and improvement really is required.

-Though there are many methods that help teams and individuals solve specific problems or work to take advantage of opportunities, the overall process of problem solving remains fairly similar regardless of which method is used.
+There are many methods that help teams and individuals solve specific problems or work to take advantage of opportunities.
+The overall process of problem solving remains fairly similar regardless of which method is used.